CrookedEGG69/cdifflib/README.md

 Changelog
 ---------
+* 1.2.9 - Repackage again, no code change (#13)
+* 1.2.8 - Bump to fix version number in py file, no code change
-* 1.2.7 - Update for newer pythons
+* 1.2.7 - Update for newer pythons (#12)
 * 1.2.6 - Clear state correctly when replacing seq1 (#10)
 * 1.2.5 - Fix some memory leaks (#7)
 * 1.2.4 - Repackage yet again using twine for pypi upload (no binary changes)